LZDQ/CTFWriteups/seccon13/final/rtldsbx/sol.md

 which is exactly the whitelist but doesn't resolves to `./lib`.
 Then, modify the 8-th byte in the ELF header (also 8 byte into the file) from `03` to `00` to match the magic number, and patch the entrypoint with execve assembly.
 This will be the ELF submitted to the server.

-Note that this only works in glibc 2.39 not in glibc 2.41, because of `ldd` implementation.
+Note that this only works in glibc 2.39 not in glibc 2.41.
 The official solution works in both versions.

 ## Takeaways